cjerop/Customer-churn-prediction/README.md

 # Customer-churn-prediction
-A machine learning model for predicting customer churn
+A machine learning model to predict customer churn